JFMnrke/Chronicle/CAPABILITIES.md

 Claim that the user has been permanently understood.

+Decide that an observed pattern should be changed.

+Turn an observation into a goal, project, or priority without the user's explicit choice.

+Use understanding of the user to steer their attention toward outcomes they did not choose.

 2. Organize

 Purpose

-Organize transforms user-defined goals into short, visible, adjustable roadmaps focused on the next controllable milestone.

-It does not organize the user's life.
-It organizes only the projects, goals, and commitments that the user explicitly chooses to bring into Chronicle.

-Organize does not allocate time first.
-It helps allocate attention.
-Time becomes meaningful only when attention is intentionally directed.
+Organize turns a user-chosen intention into a structure capable of surviving contact with the user's real life.
+It does not merely break a goal into tasks.
+It brings together two realities: what the project requires and what the user's current life can realistically sustain.

+The project brings its own demands, dependencies, uncertainty, resources, and constraints.
+The user brings a life already in motion: attention, time, energy, responsibilities, rhythms, friction, preferences, relationships, and changing circumstances.

+Using the understanding developed through Understand, Organize brings these two realities together and proposes a route designed for this person, in this moment.

+Its purpose is not to make every project smaller, nor to make the user more productive.
+It is to create enough structure for meaningful progress while allowing the project to coexist with the rest of the user's life.

+Chronicle proposes the structure.
+The user remains the author of the project and decides what becomes part of the plan.

 Core Question

-What is the smallest version of this action that we could realistically start today?
+What is the next meaningful stretch of this project that can realistically coexist with the user's current life?

-The magnitude of a step is not determined by the task alone.
-It depends on the user, their available time, energy, context, and real friction to begin.
-Understand provides the model that allows Organize to propose an appropriate magnitude.
+The appropriate magnitude of a step cannot be determined from the task alone.
+It depends on both the reality of the project and the reality of the person carrying it.

+Understand provides relevant knowledge about the user's attention, energy, context, rhythms, friction, and changing environment.

+Organize combines that understanding with the requirements of the project to propose the next appropriate stretch.

+Project reality + User reality → Next appropriate stretch

+Sometimes that stretch will be small.

+Sometimes it will require sustained effort.

+Sometimes the correct next step will be research, waiting, obtaining a resource, changing a dependency, or resolving uncertainty before further planning is useful.

+The objective is not minimum effort.

+The objective is a viable route.

 Project Creation